Gitanes: Sports cars

 After retiring from racing following the death of his friend Jo Schlesser, Guy Ligier decided to found his own team and had engineer Michel Têtu develop a sports car named the JS1 (Schlesser's initials).
 The Cosworth-powered JS1 took wins at Albi and Montlhéry in 1970, but retired at Le Mans and from the Tour Automobile de France.

 For 1971, Ligier had the JS1 developed into the JS2 and JS3.
 The JS2 was homologated for road use and used a Maserati V6 engine, while the JS3 was an open-top sports-prototype powered by a Cosworth DFV V8 engine.
 The JS3 won at Montlhéry in 1971 but failed to finish the minimum distance in Le Mans.
 Therefore, it was retired, and Ligier installed the Cosworth DFV in the JS2 road car, finishing second overall at Le Mans in 1975.
 Guy Ligier then switched his efforts into Formula One.

 Dakar Rally

 Gitanes also sponsored various teams in the Dakar Rally from its first season in 1979 until tobacco sponsorship was banned by the French government.

 Popular culture

 In cinema

 In the 1958 French film Ascenseur pour l'échafaud the character Julien Tavernier, played by Maurice Ronet, smokes Gitanes in several scenes.

-In the 1971 crime film Get Carter, Michael Caine's character Jack Carter can be seen smoking Gitanes in various scenes throughout the film.
+In the 1971 crime film Get Carter, Michael Caine's character Jack Carter can be seen smoking Gitanes in various scenes.

-In the 1981 French thriller Diva, the protagonist, Jules, is befriended by a mysterious bohemian, Gorodish, who almost constantly smokes Gitanes.
-In the striking scene in his loft apartment that introduces Gorodish, the colours used in the set were even picked to complement the colours of the Gitane packets.
+In the 1981 French thriller Diva, the character Gorodish, a mysterious bohemian, frequently smokes Gitanes.
+In the scene that introduces Gorodish, the colours used in the set were picked to complement those of the Gitane packets.

-In Hayao Miyazaki's 1992 film Porco Rosso, the titular character is often seen smoking Gitanes throughout the film.
-In one scene the packaging is very visible, allowing the viewer to confirm the character's preferred brand.
+In Hayao Miyazaki's 1992 film Porco Rosso, the titular character is often seen smoking Gitanes.